You are here

-The diagnosis can be made on clinical grounds, but there will often have been an X-ray taken to confirm the precise nature of the dislocation and whether there has been any associated injury/ fracture.
+The diagnosis can be made on clinical grounds and by a treating GP.
+There will often have been an X-ray taken to confirm the precise nature of the dislocation and whether there has been any associated injury/ fracture.
 Such evidence should be obtained where available.

 The relevant medical specialist is an orthopaedic surgeon.

 Additional diagnoses that are covered by this SOP

 - Subluxation, or partial dislocation of the joint